JCE-Gvanym-Project-Team/gvanim-app/src/Firebase/FirebaseFunctions/README.md

+information about database function: all the function and class you can use is exported from:
+"src/Firebase/FirebaseFunctions/functionIndex.tsx"
+so if you need the class "Job" and the function "getOpenRoles()" write at top of your component file: import { Job, getOpenRoles } from "path-from-your-file-to-functionIndex";//without '.tsx'
-information about database function: the databases store 4 class of object:
+the databases store 4 class of object:
 Job, Candidate, CandidatesJobStatus and Recruiter. all the class have the function: